The Rust Performance Book

 Visualization

 Cargo has a feature that lets you visualize compilation of your program.
-Build with this command (1.60 or later):
+Build with this command:

 cargo build --timings